 The logging is enabled.
 The device logs each received SNMP Get request as an event in the syslog.
 From the Severity get request drop-down list, you select the severity for this event.

-The logging is disabled.
+Off (default setting) The logging is disabled.